miraakx/lox/README.md

 * interpreter.rs

-Executes all the statements sequentially recursively evaluating any expression.
+Executes all the statements sequentially, recursively evaluating any expression.

 Other files: